Completing homework assignments is an integral part of

 Partial progress toward solutions on problems will be awarded partial credit, but simply writing answers down without justification will receive zero credit.
-Please note that usually only a portion of each week's problems will be scored (and the selection of problems chosen to be graded will not be announced in advance); as a result, be sure to look over the posted solutions to check your ungraded problems when your paper is returned.
+Please note that usually only a portion of each week's problems will be scored (and the selection of problems chosen to be graded will not be announced in advance); as a result, be sure to look over the posted solutions to check your ungraded problems when your graded assignment is made available.

 Logistics for Weekly Homework:

 This quarter homework submission will be handed electronically via the Scoryst platform (students registered for the course at the end of the first week should receive an email to sign up for Scoryst; otherwise starting April 6).
 Scoryst accepts only electronic submissions, so you'll need to scan your homework before uploading it; make sure to allot plenty of time to follow the instructions on the "Submit" page of the Scoryst website before the deadline.
 The due date is always Thursday morning (exact time to be announced), and no late homework will be accepted under any circumstances.
 (This is as much a courtesy to the grader as an incentive to stay current with the course and not fall behind.)